Mould resin P

 Processing instructions in GFK mould construction

 Error-free application is possible on most release agents.
-If "eyes" should nevertheless form due to poor wetting of the substrate, a second layer of mould resin can be applied to the still sticky layer after gelation (several hours curing at room temperature).
+If "eyes" should nevertheless form due to poor wetting of the substrate, the second layer of mould resin can be applied to the still sticky layer after gelation (several hours curing at room temperature).
 If two coats are applied, any imperfections are removed.

-1. apply mould resin with brush, layer thickness approx. 0.5 mm, allow to gel (approx. 2 h at room temperature)
+1. apply mould resin with a brush, layer thickness approx. 0.5 mm, allow to gel (approx. 2 h at room temperature)

 4. place glass fabric in the wet coupling layer and laminate on further layers of glass for reinforcement